patnr/HistoryMatching/README.md

 Therefore I suggest only working on the *master branch*, and merging into the Colab branch.
 Don't manually resolve conflicts in the `.ipynb` file;
 use instead `jupytext` to sync it from the (resolved) python script.
+If it complains (while opening the script) that the timestamps are incompatible, simply re-save the `.py` version and reload the page.

 ## Contributors